Dilant/BMETutorial/src/en/start/map-testing.md

   - Location of pillars
 - Shortcut observation
   - Find out if there's any excessive shortcuts introduced by unexpected operations or routines, and determine whether to block them
-  - Especially cross-section keys ~~entering destination with 5 keys~~
+  - Especially cross-section keys ~~Entering destination with 5 keys~~
-- In-between death zonecheck
+- In-between death zone check
   - Proper coverage?
   - Accidental blockage of expected routes?
   - Be aware: **DO NOT use invisible blocks or death zones to block routes or shortcuts!**